 If exceptional circumstances warrant, a student in the final year of financial support may petition the Head of the English Department for an additional year's support.
-Such exceptional cases will be judged on an individual basis and in light of the Departmental policies and staffing needs.
+Such exceptional cases will be judged on an individual basis and considering the Departmental policies and staffing needs.